-NSW DPI will be deploying two offshore artificial reefs off the southern Sydney coast to increase fishing opportunities in the region.
-The reefs will be accessible from Port Botany and Port Hacking.
+NSW DPI installed Australia’s largest offshore artificial reef complex off the southern Sydney coast during October 2017 to increase fishing opportunities in the region.
+The reef is accessible from Port Hacking and Port Botany.

-Comprehensive constraints mapping from South Coogee to the Royal National Park has been completed and seabed mapping has been undertaken throughout Bate Bay to south of Jibbon (Port Hacking) Point to identify suitable deployment areas.
-The identified deployment zone is a sandy area situated approximately 2.5 km south-south-east of Jibbon Point in 25-30 metres of water within 1 km offshore from the Royal National Park.
+The reef is located in a sandy area situated approximately 2.5 km south-south-east of Jibbon Point in 30 metres of water within 1 km offshore from the Royal National Park.

-The reef is being funded from the Transport for NSW Port Botany Boating and Fishing Infrastructure Fund and the efforts of the Recreational Fishing Alliance of NSW, ANSA (NSW Branch) and the South Sydney Amateur Fishing Association in securing funding is appreciated.
+The reef was funded from the Transport for NSW Port Botany Boating and Fishing Infrastructure Fund and the efforts of the Recreational Fishing Alliance of NSW, ANSA (NSW Branch) and the South Sydney Amateur Fishing Association in securing funding is appreciated.

 If you require further information, please call (02) 6691 9673 or email: firstname.lastname@example.org